-Conclusions Communication • Apply technical knowledge to support reasoning and conclusions Use valid and different technical skills to Communicate clearly to a specialist or non- specialist audience in a manner suitable for the recipient formulate opinions, advice, plans, solutions, options and reservations Prepare the advice, explanation, or notes required in a clear and concise style
+Conclusions: Communication: • Apply technical knowledge to support reasoning and conclusions.
+Use valid and different technical skills to Communicate clearly to a specialist or non- specialist audience in a manner suitable for the recipient.
+Prepare the advice, explanation, or notes required in a clear and concise style.

-- explain accounting and reporting concepts in non-technical language; - explain, with supporting calculations and disclosure, the appropriate accounting treatment for transactions described in the scenario (both single entity and consolidated financial statements); - prepare and present financial statements (including disclosure), or extracts (both single entity and consolidated financial statements) in conformity with UK GAAP; - explain the principal differences between UK GAAP and IFRS Standards; and - explain ethical issues and provide possible solutions.
+- explain accounting and reporting concepts in non-technical language; - explain, with supporting calculations and disclosure, the appropriate accounting treatment for transactions described in the scenario (both single entity and consolidated financial statements); - prepare and present financial statements (including disclosure), or extracts (both single entity and consolidated financial statements) in conformity with UK GAAP; - identify significant features in information through analysis and interpretation; - explain the principal differences between UK GAAP and IFRS Accounting Standards; and - explain ethical issues and provide possible solutions.